whitelunarium/pages_fork/_posts/Foundation/B-tools_and_equipment/2025-04-15-tools_setup-win.md

 ### First-time Setup

-Open Windows Terminal and Pin to Taskbar
+Open Terminal by right clicking on Terminal in Taskbar and selecting Ubuntu 24.04

 Run these commands to set up your Uubuntu developer tools for the first time.